 - Have you ever had to “sell” an idea to your project team?
 How did you do it?
 Did they “buy” it?

-List of iOS Developer Interview Questions: Behavioral
+iOS Developer Interview Questions: Behavioral

 Behavioral interview questions require you to recall a time you displayed certain hard and soft skills.
 For these types of questions, discuss a specific situation, what you did in the situation, and the outcomes you achieved.
 Emphasize what you learned from the experience.